Accolades & Rankings

 - Fort Wayne included among ‘Best-Run Cities’ by WalletHub.com.

-- Indiana again among 'Best States for Business' by Chief Executive Magazine.
+- Indiana ranked once again as one of the 'Best States for Business' by Chief Executive Magazine.

 - Fort Wayne was named the Wall Street Journal's list of the top hottest job markets.